AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/crons-property.md

 ---
 title: Crons property
-description: See examples on how to configure the `crons` property in the application configuration file.
+description: See examples on how to configure the `crons` property in the Commerce application configuration file.
 ---

 # Crons property